 That being said, based on everything I know about customer and brand relationships, I don’t think there needs to be a “clearly defined set of goals” in order to have customer engagement - it’s happening whether you set goals or not.

 With these three favorite definitions in front of us, we can began to piece together our own understanding of what it means for customers to be engaged.
 Combining each of these ideas, Smile has come up with what I think is the most accurate definition of customer engagement:

 I think this definition does the best job of covering all the bases.
 Note that I don’t specify engagement as being with the brand specifically.
 Instead, this interpretation leaves it open to be with other customers, the brand itself, or anything else you can think of.

 Now that we’re on the same page for what customer engagement is, we can begin to dissect what it means and, more importantly, the impact it has on your business.

-Customer engagement is a huge concern for a lot of businesses.
-If you spend any time on business blogs or attend conferences, you probably already deduced this but in case you haven’t, a 2014 study by McKinsey & Company can confirm it.
-This study, titled “The Digital Tipping Point”, stated that C-level business executives rate customer engagement as the top strategic priority for all business initiatives.
+Customer engagement is a huge concern for any business.
+A 2014 study by McKinsey & Company, titled “The Digital Tipping Point”, stated that C-level business executives rate customer engagement as the top strategic priority for all business initiatives.